YuzhenYe/WET/basics/struct.md

 	return -1; //not found
 }
 ```
-Then we can call the function to loop up a person, e.g., Jerry
+Then we can call the function to look up a person, e.g., Jerry
 ```
 int whichslot = lookup(np, names, "Jerry");
 ```